sandstreamdev/std/README.md

 ##### Questions

-- How to compute length of a vector?
+- How to compute the length of a vector?
-- How to compute magnitude of a vector?
+- How to compute the magnitude of a vector?

 #### mul